markharding/elgg-web-services-deprecated/README.txt

 --------------------

 ### Configuration

-All the web services are divided in seven broad categories

-	* Core
-	* User
-	* Group
-	* Wire
-	* Blog
-	* File

 These web services can be enabled or disabled depending on requirement.
 Any web services can be disabled or enabled from "Web Services" in Admin settings.